How to Start a Plant-based Diet

 Why eat plants?

-In a nutshell, plant-eaters live longer, healthier lives with fewer problems like heart disease, high blood pressure, obesity, or diabetes.
+Plant-eaters live longer, healthier lives with fewer problems like heart disease, high blood pressure, obesity, or diabetes.
 They also usually have fewer aches and pains.
 It’s never too late to start.
 Many of these conditions are reversible.
-Plant eaters have healthy bones and higher blood protein levels than omnivores and average fewer nutrient deficiencies, as well. (source) Read my more in-depth article, “Why Eat Plants,” to learn more.
+Plant eaters have healthy bones and higher blood protein levels than omnivores and average fewer nutrient deficiencies, as well. (source) Read my in-depth article, “Why Eat Plants,” to learn more.

 So, let’s get started.
 Since starting a new diet can seem overwhelming, here are 12 tips for the best way to start a plant-based vegan diet.